India’s social inequalities reflected in coronavirus care

 “There are six other women in her room and everyone is frustrated,” he said outside New Delhi’s LNJP Hospital.
 “They’re behaving like they’re leprosy patients.”

 Kumar’s wife had just given birth when she found out she had the virus.
-She was told she would have to change hospitals and be admitted at one set up to handle coronavirus patients, an exhausting process of waiting in an ambulance until 3 a.m. while her husband filled out paperwork
+She was told she would have to change hospitals and be admitted at one set up to handle coronavirus patients, an exhausting process of waiting in an ambulance until 3 a.m. while her husband filled out paperwork.

 Though India’s leaders have promised coronavirus testing and care for all who need it, regardless of income, treatment options are as stratified and unequal as the country itself.
 Care ranges from crowded wards at public hospitals that some worry will make them sicker than if they stayed home to spacious suites at private hospitals that only the wealthy can afford.